Valfréjus avalanche

 On 18 January 2016, six French Foreign Legionnaires were killed in an avalanche in the Massif des Cerces, France.

 Background

 The combination of heavy winter snowfall and strong winds in the Alps led to unstable snow formations in the high peaks.
 The avalanche warning was raised to 3 out of 5 (Considerable) beforehand.

-An avalanche bulletin for the mountain sector warned that a single skier could trigger a surface slide that could then take several layers in the snow pack down to 2 meters deep.
+An avalanche bulletin for the mountain sector warned that a single skier could trigger a surface avalanche that could then take several layers in the snow pack down to 2 meters deep.

 Avalanche

 On 18 January, a division of 51 Legionnaires, assigned to the 2nd Foreign Engineer Regiment (2nd REG) took part in an off-piste ski mountain exercise, to receive their Skier Certificate (BSM).